Fantastic Finish! 2018

 Dr. Ellen Frank, with students, artists and scholars of all ethnicities, completed the newest Cities of Peace project: Pristina: The Flowering, in Prishtinë/Priština, Kosovo.
 See the team's progress on FaceBook!

-As evidence of the impact of Cities of Peace cultural diplomacy, former interns from Armenia have traveled to Kosovo to participate in the training of new Cities of Peace leaders.
+As evidence of the impact of Cities of Peace cultural diplomacy, former interns from Armenia traveled to Kosovo to participate in the training of new Cities of Peace leaders.
 Our consistent messaging included international press and social media provided by all institutions in the Consortium.
 The National Museum of Kosovo created a documentary film in Albanian, with English subtitles.

 The grand unveiling of our eleventh Cities of Peace painting was on June 12th at the National Museum of Kosovo.

 The Cities of Peace Pristina Laboratory, housed at The Museum of Kosovo worked to reduce the risk of extremism by its inclusivity, young people from all ethnicities participated in the creative, interactive art-making that validates and strengthens community cohesion and promotes visual and historical literacy.

 The Cities of Peace Pristina Laboratory achieves conflict transformation by:

 Convening young people from different ethnicities, faiths, and backgrounds to collaboratively explore, reflect on, and build a shared artistic vision of their urban environment.